TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous_Data_Module/Static_Power_Spectrum_Window/Functions/README.txt

 % 3: DataType: Char that specifies how data is processed before pwelch.
 % Options: "Channel Individually" OR "Mean over all Channel"
 % 4: DataSource: string which data to use to compute?
 Either "Raw Data" or "Preprocessed Data"
-% 5: SelectedChannel: 1X2 double with channel over which pwelch is computed
+% 5: SelectedChannel: 1x2 double with channel over which pwelch is computed
 % (when no mean over channel selected).
 [Start Channel, Stop Channel] = all
 % channel from Start Channel to Stop Channel
 % 6: ChannelText: String which channel is analyzed -- only if power
 % spectrum over individual channel
 % 7.
+FrequencyRangeHzEditField: char, holding frequency range user
+% specified in Hz.
+Format: '1,100' for 1 to 100 Hz
+% 8.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 9.
+PlotAppearance: structure holding current default of plot appearances
+% like linewidth

 % Outputs:
 % 1.
 CurrentPlotData: structure in which analysis results are saved in